erdos/uclj/README.md

 - Starts quickly (it is compiled with GraalVM native-image)
 - Small (≪1K SLOC)
-- Out of the Box [core.async](https://github.com/clojure/core.async) support
+- Out of the Box [core.async](https://github.com/clojure/core.async) support and also [some other core libraries](https://github.com/erdos/uclj/blob/master/src/uclj/core.clj#L10)

 ## Usage